 1. Choose Feature, Filler and Anchor Plants

 You need feature plants that will create interest to your garden.
 Roses are the ideal feature plant.
 Hydrangeas could be considered filler plants including others such as hollyhocks, lavender and viburnum.
 Your anchor plants are those that create a backdrop to your canvass and are placed at the back of the beds due to their height.
-These are usually evergreens and could be conifers, boxwood and other small trees.
+These are usually evergreens and could be conifers, boxwood and other small trees.2.
+Create Different Areas

 Create different areas of your garden so that you don't view the whole of your garden at once.
 Instead you create different areas for added interest.
-The sizes of these areas will be in direct proportion to the size of the garden as a whole.
+The sizes of these areas will be in direct proportion to the size of the garden as a whole.3.
+Grow Living Dividers

 In order to divide each area from the other you need to plant hedges of some sort to form a division.
 A flowering plant like wegiela, boxwood, or any tall growing evergreen hedging should be planted to create living dividers.
-These should be encouraged to grow 6-8 feet high to create this effect.
+These should be encouraged to grow 6-8 feet high to create this effect.4.
+Build a Fence

 Fences, particularly picket fences, should be built to allow your space to be defined and to protect your garden.
 If built correctly, it will add to help creating the typical English country garden that you are making.